 Hiring a licensed solar installer is critical.
 This ensures that the work is done properly using current best installation practices.
 In Arizona, the Registrar of Contractors grants specialty licenses for solar thermal and PV contractors.
 To install solar thermal systems, a contractor must be a licensed plumber, and for solar PV systems, they must be a licensed electrician.

-Quality solar installations should include strong workmanship and performance guarantees.
-A workmanship guarantee covers any installation defects (such as poor wiring, poor alignment, or cracks in the panels), while a performance warranty ensures a certain level of energy production.
-Strong guarantees demonstrate a company's confidence in its work.
+Quality solar installations should have comprehensive workmanship and performance warranties.
+The workmanship guarantee covers any installation problems such as poor wiring, cracks in the panels, or poor alignment.
+The performance guarantee ensures a specific energy output level.
+Strong guarantees indicate that a solar installer has faith in its installations.

 The cost of solar panels varies based on your system's capacity and the solar technology used.
 The typical Glendale solar array has a capacity of 5.1 kilowatts.
-Homeowners in the area should expect to pay around $3,070 per kilowatt; the average Glendale homeowners spends about $10,991 on a new solar array after accounting for federal tax breaks.
-(Some homeowners prefer to lease solar panels to lower upfront costs.)
-A personalized quote from a local solar company will account for things like the size, panel type, and capacity of the planned system, and should include costs for preliminary work, labor, and permit fees.
+Homeowners in the area can expect to pay approximately $3,070 per kilowatt; the average Glendale homeowners spends roughly $10,991 on a new solar system after accounting for federal tax breaks.
+(Some homeowners prefer to lease solar panels to reduce upfront costs.)
+A personalized quote from a local solar company will account for factors such as the panel type, capacity, and size of the planned system, and should include fees for permit fees, labor, and preliminary work.

 Incentive Type: Property Tax Incentive